OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: Applications

 We also apply two techniques to improve the model decoding performance.
 The first technique is to add extra \textit{prompt} word to the end of the paper title (before masked tokens).
 We select ``Field of study:'' as the prompt words in the FOS inference task.
 The second technique is to concatenate the paper abstract to the end of the paper title.
+We report the Hit@1 and MRR scores in Table~\ref{tab:zero-shot-result}.

-\vpara{Venue and Affiliation Inference} Similar to the FOS inference task, we create venue and affiliation inference tasks.
-From non-pretrained papers, we choose 30 most frequent arXiv categories and 30 affiliations as inference candidates, with 100 papers randomly selected for each candidate.
+\vpara{Venue and Affiliation Prediction.} Analogously to paper tagging, venue and affiliation prediction of certain papers can also be conducted in zero-shot learning setting.
+From non-pretrained papers, we choose the 30 most frequent arXiv categories and 30 affiliations as inference candidates, with 100 papers randomly selected for each candidate.
 Full lists of the candidates including FOS candidates are enclosed in the appendix.

 The experiment settings completely follow the FOS inference task, except that we use ``Journal or Venue:'' and ``Affiliations:'' as prompt words respectively.
-The entity type embeddings for masked entities in OAG-BERT are also replaced by venue and affiliation entity type embeddings accordingly.
-We report the Hit@1 and MRR scores in Table~\ref{tab:zero-shot-result}.
+The entity type embeddings for masked entities in \method are also replaced by venue and affiliation entity type embeddings accordingly.

-\vpara{Results Analysis} In Table~\ref{tab:zero-shot-result}, we can see that the proposed augmented OAG-BERT outperforms SciBERT by a large margin.
+In Table~\ref{tab:zero-shot-result}, we can see that the proposed augmented \method outperforms SciBERT by a large margin.
 Although SciBERT was not pre-trained with entity knowledge, it still performs much greater than a random guess, which means the inference tasks are not independent of the paper content information.
 We speculate that the pre-training process on paper content (as used in SciBERT) also helps the model learn some generalized knowledge on other types of information, such as field-of-studies or venue names.